x3ro/not-quite-submodules/README.md

 Now you want to add the following lines to the beginning of your `Cap` file:

-    require 'capistrano-bootstrap'
+    require 'not-quite-submodules'
-    CapistranoBootstrap.invoke(
+    NotQuiteSubmodules.initialize(
         "git@github.com:you-on-github/capistrano-configuration.git",
-        :config_dir => "config/capistrano",
+        :target_path => "config/capistrano",
-        :target_path => "config/.config_repo"
+        :temp_path => "config/.config_repo"
     )

-The `invoke` method has the following optional parameters:
+## The `#initialize` method

-* `:config_dir` => Where you would like to have your global capistrano config copied to.
+`initialize` is pretty much everything you'll ever see of not-quite-submodules.
+It takes the repository to be cloned as its first parameter and allows you to specify the following configuration parameters:

-* `:target_path` => The directory to which the configuration repository will be cloned.
+* `:target_path` => This is where you'd like the files from the repository to end up in the end.

-The parameter values in the above `invoke` example are the default values.

-By default, capistrano-bootstrap will try to update the configuration repository once every 24 hours.
-You may overwrite that behavior (i.e. force an update) by invoking your capistrano task like this:

-    CAPBOOTSTRAP_FORCE=1 cap deploy

-For your convenience, capistrano-bootstrap also generates a `.gitignore` file in the `config_dir` which ignores all content copied from the configuration repository.

-## How it works

-capistrano-bootstrap simply clones the specified repository, checks out the latest tag (by version number!) and copies the content to the specified `config_dir`.

-There _must_ be at least one tag in the configuration repository, otherwise the update will fail.
-The version comparison/ordering is done using the [Versionomy](https://github.com/dazuma/versionomy) gem, for example:

-    v1.0 < v1.0.1 < v1.1 < v1.1.1 < ...
+* `:temp_path` => The directory to which the repository is cloned.
+Note that this directory is not deleted after the files have been updated so that the entire repository does not need to be cloned again next time.
+Therefore it might be a good idea to add it to your `.gitignore` file.

 ## Caveats

-* capistrano-bootstrap does not currently **delete** any files, it only overwrites updated files or creates newly created ones.
+* not-quite-submodules does not currently **delete** any files, it only overwrites updated files or creates newly created ones.

 ## TODO

-* Write spec
 * Support file deletion